MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 | Web Open Format Font | .woff          |
 | Web Open Format Font | .woff2         |

 The Web Open Format file is a web-only font format that compresses the fonts to make them load faster on websites.
-This format cannot be used for other purposes, such as installing the fonts on your computer.
+This format can't be used for other purposes, such as installing the fonts on your computer.
 WOFF 2.0 is the ideal format for web fonts being used on SharePoint and Viva Connections.
 These fonts work well on the web but not in graphics software.

-Font file Size Limit: 10MB
+Font file Size Limit: 10 MB

 ## Manage your custom brand fonts

-To manage your custom brand fonts, you will need to navigate to the Brand Fonts library in the Brand center app.
+To manage your custom brand fonts, you'll need to navigate to the Brand Fonts library in the Brand center app.

 1. Select your custom font file from the library.